7 ingredients and 5 minutes are all it takes to make these easy Cookie Dough Overnight Oats. Perfect as a healthy breakfast or on-the-go snack!

 What is it about overnight oats?
 Why do we love them so much?

-For me, it's the fact that they literally take 5 minutes to throw together and then you just leave them in the fridge overnight.
-It's basically magic and it doesn't feel like breakfast should be this easy.
-But it is!
+For me, it's the fact that they literally take 5 minutes to throw together and then you just leave them in the fridge overnight (just like these tiramisu overnight oats).

-I'm a big fan of easy overnight oats recipes but I do get a bit tired of the same old combinations.
 So may I present to you these delicious Cookie Dough Overnight Oats!
 Made with vanilla, chocolate chips and your favourite nut butter, these oats are indulgent and creamy yet nourishing.

 I love making a double batch and keeping them in the fridge for those days when I really don't feel like making breakfast, because they make me feel instantly more productive!
-(Another great option for make-ahead breakfasts is this Vegan Baked Oatmeal which makes 6 servings.)

 Overnight oats are basically like a lazy version of porridge or oatmeal.
 Just pop your oats, plant milk, flavourings and sweetener in a bowl or tupperware, stir and leave in the fridge overnight.
-The mixture will thicken to give you beautiful, thick oatmeal that tastes pretty similar to porridge, but without the cooking!

 Soaking oats can also make them easier to digest.
 Find more info on why soaking oats is beneficial here.